St Margarets railway station (Hertfordshire)

 The station and all trains calling are operated by Greater Anglia.

 St Margarets was previously the junction with the now closed Buntingford Branch Line to Buntingford.

 There is a ticket office that is open at peak times as well as a self-service ticket machine.

 The Oyster card system was extended through to Hertford East and became operational at St Margaret's in 2015.

+The station won the Small Station of the Year award at the National Rail Awards in 2026.